The64thGamer/cheeseepedia/content/wiki/january-2005-show.md

 ## Trivia

 - Three intermissions were originally planned to be on this show but were scrapped.
-The first was 'Hockey' which featured hockey footage with the instrumental of 'Dreamin'' from Chuck E Cheese April 2004 Show.
+The first was 'Hockey' which featured hockey footage with the instrumental of 'Dreamin'' from Chuck E. Cheese April 2004 Show.
 The second was a Coke Spot reused from {{< wiki-link "September 2004" >}}.
 The third was 'Eliot Moose', another Funimation cartoon.
 These intermissions still appear on the Studio C DVD, though are skipped by the floppy.
 - 'Mailman' is a remake of a song from the {{< wiki-link "Working For A Living" >}}.
 Robert Gotcher appears in the video, reprising his role as the mailman from the original.
 - Eddie Coker's 'I Believe' is reused from {{< wiki-link "September 2001 Show" >}}.
 Countdown 2 and 3 are reused from {{< wiki-link "September 2004" >}}.
 - The Studio C puppets return to their regular backgrounds for this show, but the diagonal line is replaced with a cloud-like design similar to the {{< wiki-link "Just for Kids Show 2000" >}}.